44th Street/Washington station

-44th Street/Washington station, also known as PHX Sky Harbor Airport, is a station on the A Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
+44th Street/Washington station, also known as PHX Sky Harbor Airport, is a station on the A Line of the Valley Metro Rail & Streetcar system in Phoenix, Arizona, United States.
+It consists of one island platform in the median of Washington Street.
 The PHX Sky Train provides direct service from the light rail station to Phoenix Sky Harbor International Airport.
-Westbound trains in the morning depart from this station.
+This station is accessed from the light rail station via escalator and skyway; the Sky Train station consists of one elevated indoor island platform.
+Some early-morning and late-night trains start and end their service to and from the Downtown Phoenix Hub at this station, respectively.

 In addition to Valley Metro Bus service, two other companies service the station.
-Flixbus stops at the PHX Sky Train station.
+The Tucson-Phoenix-Flagstaff Flixbus line stops at the PHX Sky Train station.
 It is one of two stations for Flixbus service in the Phoenix area.
-Greyhound Lines's Phoenix - El Paso bus stops also stops at the station.
+Greyhound's Phoenix-Globe-El Paso bus line stops also stops at the station.